aspnetzero/documents/doc/Development-Guide-Rad-Tool-Mac-Linux.md

  - byte
  - short
  - DateTime
+ - decimal
  - double
  - Guid
  - int
  - long
  - string

+ or one of the enums you declared in "EnumDefinitions".

 ### How To Run Rad Tool